The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 Now you are probably wondering how much time you will need in Nara.
 I would say that utterly depends on your personal preferences.
 If you want to see it all, you will probably need two days, as some of the sites (like the Hōryū-ji or the Kofun graves) are not within the city center, but farther outside.

 Please bear in mind that you will see a lot of temples on your visit throughout Japan.
-At one point, you will most certainly grow sick of them and there is just so much you can see in one day without suffering from a sensual overload.
-So, I would recommend you to stay a night in Nara and take things slowly.
+At one point, you will most certainly grow sick of them and there is just so much you can see in one day without suffering from sensual overload.
+So, I would recommend staying a night in Nara and taking things slowly.

-That being said, it is utterly possible to do a Nara day trip from Osaka.
+That being said, and depending on how tight your Japan itinerary is, it is utterly possible to do a Nara day trip from Osaka.
 Wondering how to get to Nara from Osaka?
-Just take the train.
+Just take the Bullet Train / Shinkansen.
 Hyperdia is a fabulous site where you can check connections.
 There are regular trains and the JR Yamatoji Line Rapid Service will take you to Nara in about 40 minutes or less.

 Where to stay in Nara